ZerolAcqua/simple-chess/README.md

 I rewrite the AI part, update the dependencies and fix some bugs

--[] Fix the issue that bot treats a stalemate as a win.
+-[x] Fix the issue that bot treats a stalemate as a win.